Beagle Shedding

 Seasonal Changes

 Originally bred as a scent-tracking and pursuit dog, the Beagle brings centuries of selective breeding into the modern home.
-Beagles with high energy levels need consistent outlets for their drive and enthusiasm.
+Beagle run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Best Brushes & Tools

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Beagles have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to epilepsy and hypothyroidism.
+Beagles sit in the medium-size category, shed at a moderate level, and carry documented risk for epilepsy and hypothyroidism — those three factors drive most of the daily-care decisions.

 Reducing Shed Hair